 - Save time each week reading, sharing, and responding to customer reviews.

-- Improve or remove products and pages with negative reviews, to avoid a mismatch between expectation and reality, and therewith protect your brand reputation online.
+- Improve or remove products and pages with negative reviews to avoid a mismatch between expectation and reality and protect your brand reputation online.

 4. Keep Prices Competitive and Stable